2019 - 2020 KX450 Review and Modification

 Any bike works well on a nicely groomed track!!

 It takes good suspension components AND a compliant (flexible) frame to work well in the rough.
 The forks can not respond quickly enough to sharp edges by themselves.
 Frame flex must assist the forks to absorb the high speed sharp edge bumps.
 The KX450 frame is clearly assisting the forks in making the KX a pleassure to ride.
-Once the valving is properly adjusted for the riders speed and weight, the stock KX450 becomes an even better bike than stock.
+After the first few hours of riding (the honeymoon period) In stock form MOST riders notice the suspension doesn't respond with enough compliance in the rough square edges.
+This causes the bike to dance around in the rough and not settle into rough turns or track well out of the turns.
+It also makes it harder to roll on the throttle as the bike is busy in the bumps.
+Once the overall damping circuits are adjusted for the mortal riders at the throttle, the stock KX450 becomes much more fun to ride and a better bike in a wider variety of terrain.

 The shock is also almost identical to the CRF450 unit.
 It does have a different design Compression adjuster but both adjusters can be modified to duplicate each other.
 Basically top notch components!